Published February 10, 2019

 What makes you a more valuable work candidate than anyone else?

 This is an important question that you should have answered prior to your interview and it can help you form an answer to a competency-based interview question.
-For example, if you’re asked how you used time management in your previous position, then you should be able to form a unique response that both demonstrates your ability to complete a task successfully.
+For example, if you’re asked how you used time management in your previous position, then you should be able to form a unique response that demonstrates your ability to complete a task successfully.

 When answering this, your answers should also be fit for the job you’re applying for.
-Your answers for competency-based interview questions should centre around the job description.
-For example, if you’re applying for a job for accounting and you say that you are motivated by other people or interpersonal communications (working with people) then you may not be considered for the job.
+Your answers to competency-based interview questions should centre around the job description.
+For example, if you’re applying for a job in accounting and you say that you are motivated by other people or interpersonal communications (working with people) then you may not be considered for the job.
 However, if you say that you are motivated by challenge and a keen eye for detail, then this would be more suited to accounting.